SkittlePox/skittlepox.github.io/_pages/about.md

 ### Personal Interests

 I enjoy reading, watching movies, playing ultimate frisbee, playing piano, listening to music, and solving Rubik's Cubes (my personal best for a 3-by-3 is 9.58s, and my best Ao5 was ~12s).
 I organize and facilitate a bi-weekly Salon-style discussion group for grad students at Brown called [Junto](http://www.benjamin-franklin-history.org/junto-club/).
 I also practice mindfulness meditation, enjoy the [Making Sense podcast](https://www.samharris.org/podcasts) (though do not agree with Sam on all issues), and was briefly a [frequenter of LessWrong](https://www.lesswrong.com/users/benjamin-spiegel).
-I'm also a proud alumni of [Brooklyn Technical High School](https://en.wikipedia.org/wiki/Brooklyn_Technical_High_School)!
+I'm also a proud alum of [Brooklyn Technical High School](https://en.wikipedia.org/wiki/Brooklyn_Technical_High_School)!